dreamportdev/Osdev-Notes/01_Build_Process/02_Boot_Protocols.md

 };
 ```

 The `framebuffer_*` fields can be used to ask for a specific kind of framebuffer, but leaving them to zero tells the bootloader we want to best possible available.
 The `next` field can be used to point to the next header tag, if we had another one we wanted.
-The full list of tags is available in the stivale2 specification (see the useful links section).
+The full list of tags is available in the stivale2 specification (see the useful links appendix).

 The last detail is to change the signature of our kernel entry function to: